Types of Pronoun

 DEMONSTRATIVE PRONOUNS

-e.g. that, this, those, these, none, neither e.t.c.
+e.g., this, that, those, these, none, neither etc.